LambdaTest/hyperexecute-cli-binaries/README.md

-1. A TestMu AI account — sign up here.
+1. A TestMu AI account.

 2. Your TestMu AI Username and Access Key from the Automation Dashboard.